 ‘To think about the other so as to think about oneself, that is what Varda does in her quest for her own alterity […] The Gleaners and I seems to be an attempt at grasping the self, one’s own body and the anguish it generates due to its finite condition.
 This procedure implies the acceptance of this alterity that constitutes oneself and the other’ (MURCIA, 2009: 48).

 The Beaches of Agnès (Les plages d’Agnès, 2008) is created as ‘a new postmodern hybrid between autobiography and self-portrait’ (BLUHER, 2013: 63).
 It is a hybrid built like a kaleidoscopic collage, where Varda, in addition to being author and narrator, is now the film’s main character.
-It is a film where:
+It is a film in which:

 ‘[…] the subtle sliding toward self-portrait manages to temper and metamorphose the impasses of the autobiography, by opening all kinds of intermediate paths […] equally successfully, it achieves autobiography through the medium of the self-portrait and vice-versa, thus creating by herself, like a hapax, a unique form of use’ (BELLOUR, 2009: 17).

 While until that moment the self-portrait had been generated based on the image and voice of the filmmaker, both in front of and behind the camera (self-filming included), and always in relation with her interest for alterity, now Varda uses two new elements to generate what Bluher calls ‘performative self-portraits’ (BLUHER, 2013: 59): autobiographical recreation and the artistic installation.
-In both cases, Varda as she is now appears and offers new, powerful meanings.
+In both cases, real and present Varda as she is now appears offering new, powerful meanings.
 In the first case, the filmmaker recreates old autobiographical scenes while including herself in them, generating the mise en abyme of the self-portrait in its creative and playful sense: ‘She constantly emphasizes her self-invention […] It is as if Varda created herself, sui generis’ (CONWEY, 2010: 133).
 In her childhood recreation on the beach Varda puts herself next to her fictional child self-portraits to declare: ‘I don’t know what recreating a scene like this means.
 Do we relive the moment?
 For me it is cinema, it is a game’.
 Later on, she recreates the family environment at Sète, her photographic activity in La Pointe Courte (1955) and the writing of her first screenplay.
 In this last recreation, self-portrait mise en abyme is produced through the reproduction of the same action in the same space by both presences: the past and fictional, and the real, present one, thus highlighting the experience of subjective time, also in the case of the self-portrait.
 This is inherent to all Varda’s works we are analysing here.

-Concerning the installation, as Bellour points out, this is identified with the notion of mise en scène: ‘We find ourselves in a subtle, strange, in-between, where cinema acts as contemporary art’ (BELLOUR, 2009; 19).
+Concerning the installation, as Bellour points out, this is identified with the notion of mise-en-scène: ‘We find ourselves in a subtle, strange, in-between, where cinema acts as contemporary art’ (BELLOUR, 2009; 19).
 At the beginning of the film, the installation of the mirrors on the beach shows, once again, portraits of her collaborators and of herself, enabling the installation to contain an experience of the creative self and a new image of her self-portrait.
 Symmetrically, the film concludes by showing the installation Ma cabane de l’échec (2006), a space that is covered with the photochemical film of the projection copies of The Creatures (Les créatures, 1966), where Varda’s presence generates a new self-portrait that also gives the installation a new and powerful meaning: ‘When I am here I have the feeling that I inhabit cinema, which is my home.
 I feel that I have always inhabited it’.

-Varda’s self-portrait is therefore defined by the filmmaker’s multipresence through different positions in simultaneous devices: in front of and behind the camera; reflected in multiple mirrors; as a fictional recreation which is the product of auto-invention; as an artistic creation in the space of the installation.
+Varda’s self-portrait is defined by the filmmaker’s multipresence through different positions in simultaneous devices: in front of and behind the camera; reflected in multiple mirrors; as a fictional recreation which is the product of auto-invention; as an artistic creation in the space of the installation.
 It is a self-portrait that can only be completed with the portrait of her beloved ones, those whom she mentions at the beginning of the film: ‘[…] the others are the ones that truly interest me and that I like to film.
 The others, those who intrigue me, motivate me, question me, confound me, excite me’.
 Among them, the loved ones that are already disappeared, and of course, ‘the most loved among the dead ones’, Jacques Demy.
 Varda takes up the abovementioned shots of his portrait from Jacquot de Nantes, to now complete them with her words: ‘My only solution as a filmmaker was to film him, from very close: his skin, his eye, his hair, as a landscape, his hands, his blemishes.
 I needed to do that, shots of him, made from his own matter.
 Jacques dying but Jacques still alive’.
 Self-portrait is again defined as a collage-puzzle, constantly transforming and being updated, and that is only possible thanks to the mirror of alterity: ‘Only the movement of our thinking and our emotions can shape a “portrait-puzzle” in a “game of human mirrors” that makes us penetrate into the real and plunges us deeply, to return us its visible and indefinite dimension’ (BLUHER, 2009: 185).
-This is, then, a self-portrait of multipresence, as a result of an intersubjectivity that goes beyond the dialectics of identity-otherness.
-Agnès’ identity-beaches are always inhabited by others.
+This is, then, a self-portrait of multipresence, as a result of an intersubjectivity that goes beyond the dialectic of identity-otherness.
+Agnès’ identity beaches are always inhabited by others.
 As she explains regarding her family: ‘[…] altogether, they are the sum of my happiness.
 I’m not sure if I know them or if I understand them, I just go towards them’.

 Varda’s self-portrait is therefore configured as the portrait of her creative experience, of her process of cinematic reflection on that first gesture of how I look, destroying the genre stereotypes.
 This is a gaze that longs for meeting the others and generates the multiplicity of its own image: